 This article was originally posted on Encased in Steel on 31st July 2015.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 The medieval and renaissance German martial arts (particularly those with the longsword) include the concept of the Abzug, or the “withdrawal” from an exchange.
 Not only must you be able to enter safely and effectively with a blow, you must hit cleanly, and you must also withdraw under cover so that you can remain safe even after landing a hit.